TuanAnh0108/QtDesigner---Python-Projects/Journal.md

 Feb 17 2020

   - I made the success criteria for the client
-  - Had a meeting the user to talk about the criteria and their feedbac
+  - Had a meeting the user to talk about the criteria and their feedback

+Feb 19 2020

+  - We did the presentation about sofware, input output of each jobs
+  - We made a program for bank account with function Deposit, Withdrawal and checkBalance